Fleny113/EndpointMapper/README.md

 # EndpointMapper

-Build on top of Minimal APIs and designed to be as easy to use as possible
+Built on top of Minimal APIs and easy to use

 ## Installation